Normal Distribution Calculator

 - Every value of variable x is converted into the corresponding z-score.

 The total area under the standard normal distribution curve is equal to 1.
 That means that it corresponds to probability.
-You can calculate the probability of your value being lower than any arbitrary X (denoted as P(x < X)) as the area under the graph of this function to the left of the z-score of X.
+You can calculate the probability of your value being lower than any arbitrary X (denoted as P(x < X)) as the area under the graph to the left of the z-score of X.

 The normal CDF formula